Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel performance evaluation framework for FAS based on the EVD, enabling accurate yet low-complexity performance analysis.
-The distribution of $\left|h_{\text{FAS}}\right|$ was modeled using both the Gumbel and the more flexible GEV distributions.
-The corresponding parameters were expressed as functions of the number of ports $N$ and antenna size $W$, from which closed-form approximations for the OP and EC were derived.
+In this paper, we proposed a novel EVD-based performance evaluation framework for FAS that achieves accurate yet computationally efficient performance evaluation.
+The distribution of $\left|h_{\text{FAS}}\right|$ was fitted using both the Gumbel and the more flexible GEV distributions.
+The corresponding parameters were expressed as functions of the number of ports $N$ and the antenna size $W$, based on which closed-form approximations of OP and EC were derived.
 Three main conclusions can be drawn.
-First, the Gumbel distribution provides a generally accurate fit for the FAS channel distribution, though slight deviations appear in the high- and ultra-low-probability regions, causing small gaps between the approximated and simulated OP/EC results.
-Second, the GEV distribution offers a more accurate characterization of the FAS channel, yielding improved OP and EC approximations.
-Third, compared with existing methods, the proposed GEV-based framework achieves accurate OP and EC estimations with significantly lower complexity.
+First, the Gumbel distribution provides a generally accurate fit for the FAS channel distribution, although slight deviations occur in the high- and ultra-low-probability regions.
+As a result, a simple and sufficiently accurate expression for EC is obtained, whereas slight deviations for OP occur in the low-probability region.
+Second, the GEV distribution offers a more accurate characterization of the FAS channel, yielding improved approximations of OP and EC.
+Third, compared with existing methods, the proposed GEV-based framework achieves accurate OP and EC estimations with significantly lower computational complexity.
+The fitted closed-form FAS channel distribution not only enables accurate and efficient performance evaluation, but also facilitates performance analysis of more complex systems, such as interference-limited FAS or fluid antenna-aided backscatter communication systems.
+This constitutes an important direction for future work.